 - v.
-Further, in case of properties having area of 100 sq.m. or more, constructed after 28-07-2001 who have not intimated about the Rain Water Harvesting provision made to the respective area ZRO, may also inform the area ZRO by 31st March 2020 which has now been extended up to 31.03.2021 failing which, tariff as applicable for the respective consumer category will be increased by 1.5 times, till the system is installed and intimated to the respective Zonal Revenue. - vi.
+Further, in case of properties having area of100 sq.m. or more, constructed after 28-07-2001 who have not intimated about the Rain Water Harvesting provision made to the respective area ZRO, may also inform the area ZRO by 31st March 2020, failing which, tariff as applicable for the respective consumer category will be increased by 1.5 times, till the system is installed and intimated to the respective Zonal Revenue Officer. - vi.
 Besides (i) & (ii) above, Board may disconnect water connection of all consumers who fail to install functional Rain Water Harvesting System or intimate area ZRO within prescribed time limit.
-This provision will, however, be applicable in case of all properties having area of 100 sq. mtr. and above but after timelines provided in both the aforesaid cases is over. - vii.
-New water/sewer connection to the existing and newly constructed properties having installation of functional Rain Water Harvesting System.
-Necessary functionality Instructional Orders issued by the Rain Water Harvesting Cell, in this regard. - viii.
-New water/ sewer connection to newly constructed properties/ buildings having a minimum discharge of 10000 Ltrs. and above per day will be sanctioned by the respective Maintenance Division. - ix.
+This provision will, however, be applicable in case of all properties having area of 100 Sq.
+Mtr. and above but after timelines provided in both the aforesaid cases is over. - vii.
+New water/sewer connection to the existing and newly constructed properties having plot area of 500 Sq.
+Mtrs. and above will be sanctioned only after confirmation of installation of functional Rain Water Harvesting System.
+Necessary functionality certificate in this regard would be given by the respective Maintenance Division as per Instructional Orders issued by the Rain Water Harvesting Cell, in this regard. - viii.
+New water/sewer connection to newly constructed properties/buildings having a minimum discharge of 10000 Ltrs. and above per day will be sanctioned only after confirmation of installation of functional Waste Water Recycling System, as per norms.
+Necessary functionality certificate in this regard to would be given by the respective Maintenance Division. - ix.
 Implementation of (iv) above for plots/properties having area of 100 Sqm and above but below 500 Sqm. would be applicable after timelines provided in (i) and (ii) above are over. - x.
 In cases where installation of Rain Water Harvesting System is not technically feasible, for any reason, CEO, DJB may take appropriate decision in respective case, on merits.

-10 Rain Water Harvesting
+16. Rain Water Harvesting